katerinaC/brain_dynamics/README.md

 via `main_states_features.py`.
 This will generate lifetimes and probabilities of states and it estimate the p-value between two conditions.

+To get averaged DFCs and also separate dfcs according to states for further graph analysis, run `main_DFC_features.py`.

+For graph analysis on dfcs in different states(clusters) run `main_graph_analysis.py`.

 ### Running the script

 To run a main script, open your command line, navigate to the directory and run it according to the arguments.
+Note that you have to have installed all required packages as indicated in requirements.txt, preferably within a designated virtual environment.

 #### Example for FC states: